cjo2/cjo2/README.md

 ### Hi there 👋
 I'm a full-stack JavaScript engineer focusing on building out the breadth of my capabilities across the stack.
 I'm an ex-technology consultant with experience in roles bouncing between engineering and product teams - growing an ability for understanding how to build scalable, satisfying user experiences.

-GitHub is my medium for learning in public.
+GitHub is my chosen medium for learning in public.
+If and when I work on something that may be useful to other developers, I'll be sure to share it here. :)

 <!--
 **cjo2/cjo2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.